 To increase postsecondary attainment among opportunity youth, Philadelphia Youth Network (PYN) has led the implementation of the evidence-based “Back on Track” program model.
 The program involves strong academic and social supports, “postsecondary bridging” services that build college- and career-ready skills, and follow-up supports to participants after they transition to postsecondary programming.

-Through her Emerging Leader Fellowship, Amber Wool is working closely with PYN staff to infuse the most effective elements of the model throughout Philadelphia’s youth-serving systems and to promote broader policy reforms with the potential to expand postsecondary access for opportunity youth.
+Through her Emerging Leader Fellowship, Amber Wool worked closely with PYN staff to infuse the most effective elements of the model throughout Philadelphia’s youth-serving systems and to promote broader policy reforms with the potential to expand postsecondary access for opportunity youth.

 - Analyze the implementation of the “Back on Track” model in Philadelphia by synthesizing program implementation data and conducting interviews with program staff, students, and alumni.